maestro-performance/maestro-java/extra/doc/Using.md

   * Used whenever the environment variable DOWNLOADER_NAME is set to "broker"
   * Optional client configuration is available on ```maestro-cli.properties```.
   * Optional worker configuration is available on ```maestro-worker.properties```.

+**Distribution Strategy**

+Starting with Maestro 1.5, there is no more dedicated roles to the workers.
+As a result, the code launches a "worker" daemon that can act either as a receiver or as a sender, according to the test needs.
+In order to distribute the worker pool, it is necessary to set a distribution strategy.
+This behavior is manipulated via the DISTRIBUTION_STRATEGY environment variable.

+Currently, the following distribution strategies are available:

+* [legacy](http://www.orpiske.net/files/javadoc/maestro-java-1.5/apidocs/org/maestro/tests/cluster/LegacyStrategy.html): a distribution strategy the retains the legacy behavior.
+Useful for Maestro development and debugging.
+* balanced: this strategy a balanced worker pool where half of the workers will be senders and the other half will be receivers
+* balanced-exclusive: the same as the `balanced` one, but forces the usage of peer-specific topics for communication, thus allowing the tests to manage the nodes individually instead of as a group.
+This requires a longer test startup time, since the test front-end will send the test parameters individually to each node, but allows a finer grained control over each node behavior.

+**Test Endpoint Resolvers**

+Test endpoint resolvers are used to dynamically assign test endpoints per worker.
+For example, it makes possible to assign different test endpoints based on the worker role.
+This behavior is manipulated via the ENDPOINT_RESOLVER_NAME environment variable.

+The following resolvers are available:

+* role: this test endpoint resolver assigns a test endpoint (ie.: the broker URL, address, etc) based on the worker role.
+For example, if you are testing multi node scenarios (ie.: clustered broker, multi node QPid Dispatch, etc) and wants to use a different address for the senders than for the receivers.
+* one-to-one: this resolver handles the test endpoint on a per worker+role basis ensuring that each sender/receiver instance will have a dedicated queue/topic/address for the test data exchange.
+For example, if you have a balanced pool of 4 workers (2 senders and 2 receivers) and the test uses `amqp://sut:5672/test.performance.queue` as the send/receive URL, then each sender/receiver pair will use `amqp://sut:5672/test.performance.queue.[N]` as the send/receiver URL (ie.: `amqp://sut:5672/test.performance.queue.1` for the first pair,  `amqp://sut:5672/test.performance.queue.2` for the second pair, etc).
+This test **must** use the `balanced-exclusive` distribution strategy.

 Fixed Rate Test Variables
 ----